IcemanJT/Labyrinth/README.md

 ## Functions
 ### Constructors
-Maze() # Create a maze object with dicfault size of 10x10 Maze(10) # Creates a square maze object with a size of 10x10
+Maze() # Create a maze object with default size of 10x10 Maze(10) # Creates a square maze object with a size of 10x10
 Maze(10, 20) # Creates a maze object with a size of 10x20